 Other than that normal muscle soreness discussed earlier, your workout shouldn’t be a painful experience.
 If a muscle acts up or goes into spasm, you should stop and treat the muscle.
 For example, use a foam roller to loosen up a rib muscle that’s tightened up or having spasms.
 Don’t keep pushing through and working out that muscle to save time as this risks injury to the muscle.

 Focusing on these 7 things provides a good foundation for lifting weights with back or neck pain.
 The most important thing you need to know in any exercise program is to listen to your body.
 If it doesn’t feel right, it’s probably not, so don’t risk injury by pushing through.
-If the pain continues, determining the cause of your back or neck pain would be important so that nonsurgical regenerative interventional orthopedic treatment can allow you to continue working out.
+If the pain continues, determining the cause of your back or neck pain would be important so that non-surgical regenerative interventional orthopedic treatment for back or neck pain can allow you to continue working out.